 We all live with data.
 Regardless their origin, format or meaning, data depict world around us.
-From the accounting department spreadsheets to the lastly received text message, data take many aspects.
+From the accounting department spreadsheets to your lastly received text message, data take many aspects.
 But can we understand a single datum?
 Without naming, without description, it would be difficult to understand the meaning of all the data we use everyday.
 And to understand it, we need other data.
 We call it metadata.
 What is metadata?
 How is it used for?
 What is the difference with regular data?

 What is metadata?